John Winston Jones

 John Winston Jones (November 22, 1791 – January 29, 1848) was an American politician and lawyer.
 He served five terms in the United States House of Representatives from 1835 to 1845.
-He served as Speaker of the House in both the U.S. House of Representatives (1843-1845) and the Virginia House of Delegates (1847).
+He served as Speaker of the House in both the U.S. House of Representatives (1843–1845) and the Virginia House of Delegates (1847).

-Early life and career
+Early life and education

+Born November 22, 1791, in Amelia County, Virginia to the former Mary Anne Winston, and her husband, Alexander Jones.
+A paternal ancestor was Peter Jones, the founder of Petersburg.
+His name honors Col. John Jones (Peter Jones' son, 1735-1793), who had served in the House of Burgesses for then-vast Brunswick County, supported the American Revolutionary War, then served in the Virginia Senate (including a term as its Speaker) as well as in the Virginia Ratifying Convention of 1788.
+This John W. Jones received an education appropriate for his class, then traveled to Williamsburg about 1795 for further studies at the College of William & Mary.
+He received a law degree from the same institution in 1813.

+Early legal career

-Born November 22, 1791 in Amelia County, Virginia, he graduated from the College of William and Mary in 1813.
-He practiced law in Chesterfield County, Virginia before being appointed Prosecuting Attorney for Virginia's 5th Judicial Circuit in 1818.
-He was a delegate to the 1829–1830 state constitutional convention.
+After admission to the Virginia bar, Jones practiced law in Chesterfield County before being appointed Commonwealth Attorney (prosecutor) for Virginia's 5th Judicial Circuit in 1818.
+He joined Benjamin W. Leigh, Samuel Taylor and William B. Giles as a delegate to the 1829–1830 state constitutional convention, all four men representing a Southside district consisting of Amelia, Chesterfield, Cumberland, Nottoway and Powhatan Counties and the city of Petersburg.

-Tenure in Congress
+Congressman

 Jones was elected as a Democrat to the United States House of Representatives in 1835 and served five terms.
 As he rose through the ranks of the House, he became chairman of the House Ways and Means Committee, replacing future president Millard Fillmore, and House Democratic Leader, succeeding future president James K. Polk.

-He was elected to serve as Speaker of the House during the 28th Congress, which convened in 1843 and adjourned in 1845.
+Fellow congressman elected Jones as Speaker of the House during the 28th Congress, which convened in 1843 and adjourned in 1845.

 Jones declined nomination for a sixth term in Congress and returned to Virginia in 1845.

 Career after Congress

-Upon his retirement from Congress, he returned to the practice of law in Virginia.
-Among his more prominent cases, he served as lead counsel for Thomas Ritchie, Jr., who in 1846 faced trial for his involvement in the infamous duel in which John Hampden Pleasants was fatally wounded.
+Upon his retirement from Congress, Jones returned to his legal practice and plantation in Virginia.
+Among his more prominent cases, he served as lead counsel for Thomas Ritchie Jr., who in 1846 faced trial for his involvement in the infamous duel in which abolitionist John Hampden Pleasants was fatally wounded.
 Ritchie won acquittal on the grounds of self-defense.
+In the 1830 federal census, John W. Jones owned slaves in Chesterfield County.

 That same year, Jones was elected to the Virginia House of Delegates and in 1847 was chosen as Speaker.
 He was elected to a second term in 1847, but did not attend the session due to illness.
 He resigned his seat on December 17.
 The vacant House seat was later filled by his son, Alexander.